UniversalDependencies/UD_English-LinES/README.txt

   * Only minor error corrections, specifically related to PronType

 For version 2.9:
-  * Negative adverbs consistently given UPOS PART and
+  * Negative adverbs consistently given UPOS PART and deprel advmod
   * consistent annotation of 'with' as 'mark' when introducing a subordinate clause such as 'with the rush hour at full force'

 For version 2.16
   * Several changes in annotation to make it more similar to the UD guidelines for English
   * Extension with some 450 sentences from Cusk's Outline.

+For version 2.18
+  * Several fixes to reduce the number of Warnings regarding the FEATS ExtPos and PronType

 --- Machine readable metadata ---